grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### Mesuring the DSP CPU

 The `measure_dsp` class defined in the `faust/dsp/dsp-bench.h` file allows to decorate a given DSP object and measure its `compute` method CPU consumption.
-Results are given in Megabytes/seconds (higher is better) and DSP CPU at 44,1 KHz.
+Results are given in Megabytes/seconds (higher is better) and DSP CPU at 44,1 kHz.
 Here is a C++ code example of its use:

 ```c++
 static void bench(dsp* dsp, const string& name)